JitterCompany/pcb_release/README.md

 Automate KiCad projects: **design checks + manufacturing release**, driven from one entry script.
 Point it at a KiCad project directory.
 Designed to be consumed as a git submodule.
+Both useful locally on the command line (e.g. to create new board releases) and as CI workflow.

+## Requirements

+`kicad-cli` (KiCad 9/10) on PATH, Python 3.8+.
+No pip dependencies.

 ## Entry point

     pcb-release.sh PROJECT_DIR <command>

+### Manual workflow (legacy, interactive, no config)

+    pcb-release.sh <project> manual     # guided step-by-step export + zip

+The original interactive script: it prompts you to export gerbers / BOM / pick&place, sanity-checks them, writes a manufacturing README, and zips `production/`.
+Use it for existing designs or quick one-off boards.
+The automated workflow (see below) is recommended though.

 ### Automated workflow (config-driven, needs `<project>/release.toml`)